Thursday, October 13, 2011

 Trivia: The infamous grapefruit scene caused women's groups around America to protest the on-screen abuse of Mae Clarke

-Tom Powers (James Cagney) is a bad seed, and has been one his entire life.
+Tom Powers (James Cagney) is a bad seed, and has been his entire life.
 From his early days hanging around pool halls with petty crook Putty Nose (Murray Kinnell) to running booze for Paddy Ryan (Robert O’Connor) during prohibition, Tom has always been a loose cannon.

-Over time, and with the help of his best pal Matt Doyle (Edward Woods), Tom moves up the ranks of organized crime, rising all the way to the top.
+Over time, and with the help of his best pal Matt Doyle (Edward Woods), Tom moves up the ladder of organized crime, rising all the way to the top.
 His mother (Beryl Mercer) believes her son is a good boy, while older brother Mike (Donald Cook) knows the truth about Tom’s ‘business’, and does bis best to convince Tom to go straight.

 But a rival gang has also set its sights on Tom, and are determined to bring his reign as the city's top dog to a bloody end.

 James Cagney brings a truckload of style to the role of Tom Powers.
 With a squint of his eye, a tip of his cap, and a soft punch from his right hand that’s nothing more than his way of saying “hello”, Tom Powers is the very definition of charisma.
-Even something as heinous as smashing a grapefruit into Mae Clarke's face (arguably the most memorable scene in the film) he does with plenty of panache.
+Even something as heinous as smashing a grapefruit into Mae Clarke's face (arguably the most memorable scene in the film), he does with plenty of panache.

 As if this attractive portrayal of the criminal element wasn’t enough to get the censors crying “foul”, the gangsters that inhabit the world of The Public Enemy take it a step further, daring to revel in their decadence.
 Tom is bad, and doesn’t give a damn who knows it.
 When his brother, Mike, a returning soldier, confronts Tom about the life he’s chosen, Tom simply smirks and walks away.
 Nobody can prevent Tom Powers from doing exactly what he wants, and the way James Cagney plays him, we pity whoever tries.